jonnyhoeven/workshop/README.md

 172.20.0.4 argocd.k3d.local
 ```

-- Extract the argocd admin password, we first request the secret and then decode the password using base64 to plain
+- Extract the ArgoCD admin password, we first request the secret and then decode the password using base64 to plain
   text.
+The initial password is randomly generated and unique to each ArgoCD installation.
+- ArgoCD also provides a CLI tool to interact with the API, but for now we'll use kubectl.

 ```bash
 kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath='{.data.password}' | base64 --decode
 ```

-*** There might be a `%` at the end of the password, ignore it when pasting the password. ***
+*** There can be a `%` at the end of the password (no newline), ignore it when pasting the password. ***

 - Browse to [argocd.k3d.local](https://argocd.k3d.local), username: `admin`, password: `password from previous command`.
-  Normally we would delete this initial secret after using it, and set a new admin password but for now we'll keep it as
+  Normally we would delete this initial secret after using it, and set a new admin password. but for now we'll keep it as
   is.

 - This repository already has a [repository](./namespace/argocd/repository/argocd.Repository.yaml) file, update the repo